Date: 26 November 2021

-Developed specifically for tutors delivering a performing arts programme, this three-hour CPD workshop will share ways for you to integrate creative digital technologies into your teaching and learning.
-This session will help you to identify ways in which you can encourage your students to repurpose smartphone devices, free apps and online spaces to explore new ways of performance making that is relevant to both your existing practice and the restrictions of current times.
+Developed specifically for tutors delivering a performing arts programme, this 3-hour CPD workshop will share ways for you to integrate creative digital technologies into your teaching and learning.
+This session will help you to identify ways in which you can encourage your students to repurpose smartphone devices, free apps, and online spaces to explore new ways of performance making that are relevant to both your existing practice and the restrictions of current times.

 The session is suitable for all experience levels and alongside the practical experiments presents a theoretical framework to help you consider different modes of pedagogy and practice relevant to both higher education and industry progression.

-This session will revisit and develop on concepts and ideas from Digital Play: Performing Arts hosted in November 2020.
+This session will revisit and develop concepts and ideas from Digital Play: Performing Arts hosted in November 2020 and March 2021.

-Please note: computer, smartphone and internet access is required to attend the workshop.
+Please note: computer, smartphone, and internet access are required to attend the workshop.

 - Identify ways to integrate digital technologies into your curriculum

 - Explore the performative possibilities of everyday technologies